Welcome to Saudi Midwifery Group

 تقوية عمل القابلات لدعم الصحة النسائية بالمملكة العربية السعودية من خلال تمكين القبالة المستقلة في العمل والتعليم والبحوث والتنظيمات

-Please join us in the Annual general meeting
+Please join us in the International Day of the Midwife

 OUR OBJECTIVES are to provide the following leadership in maternity care across the Kingdom of Saudi Arabia with midwives leading the profession of midwifery: